 I reinforce the values of enabling children to respect their natural environment and have a love for the world around them.

 “We could never have learned to love the earth so well.
 If we had no childhood in it”

 Ashley Joined our team in February 2017.
-Ashley has her Diploma in Children's Services and works full time in our Leaping Frogs Room.
+Ashley has her Diploma in Children's Services and works full time between our Brilliant Bees and Leaping Frogs Room.
 Ashley has her First Aid Certificate, Emergency Asthma Management, Anaphylaxis training.